upfrog/JSON-Parser/README.md

-A homebrew JSON parser which extends standard JSON with sets and complex numbers.
+A recursive descent JSON parser which extends standard JSON with sets and complex numbers.

 This has several further deviations from the official JSON standard.
 The deviations I have found include:
   1. My parser can handle fractional numbers without a leading zero (eg .2)